Spring 2022

 • How Factors have outperformed broad Beta market capitalization indices over the long term

-Our moderator Erika Toth will interview Alex Perel, Scotia Capital Markets, and Chris Heakes of BMO ETFs.
+Our moderator Erika Toth will interview Alex Perel, Scotia Capital Markets.

 REGISTER NOW